atolab/zenoh-web/content/blog/2023-06-05-charmander2.md

 [Zenoh Charmander 0.7.0-rc](https://zenoh.io/blog/2023-01-10-zenoh-charmander/#c-bindings) introduced experimental support for [C++ bindings](https://zenoh.io/blog/2023-01-10-zenoh-charmander/#c-bindings), which are built on top of the Zenoh C API.
 This release introduces the support of [zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico) in addition to the already supported [zenoh-c](https://github.com/eclipse-zenoh/zenoh-c).
 This means you can now write your Zenoh C++ application and run it on any embedded platform supported by [zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico#zenoh-pico-native-c-library-for-constrained-devices)!
 You can check [here](https://github.com/eclipse-zenoh/zenoh-cpp#library-usage) how to set up zenoh-cpp as a library and switch between zenoh-c and zenoh-pico.

 Moreover, this release finally provides the full coverage of the Zenoh stable API, including shared memory support (see [C](https://github.com/eclipse-zenoh/zenoh-c/blob/master/examples/z_pub_shm.c) and [C++](https://github.com/eclipse-zenoh/zenoh-cpp/blob/main/examples/zenohc/z_pub_shm.cxx) examples).
 The build for zenoh C/C++ projects was also made simpler and more flexible.
 Now zenoh-c, zenoh-pico and zenoh-cpp can be directly included into the parent CMake project without installation - see examples [here](https://github.com/eclipse-zenoh/zenoh-cpp/tree/main/examples/simple).
 The full set of C++ examples is available [here](https://github.com/eclipse-zenoh/zenoh-cpp/tree/main/examples/).

+Stay tuned for an upcoming, detailed blog post on the C++ API that will be published shortly.

 ## Query payload